EdgeGallery/toolchain/appdtranstool/README_en.md

 #### Application package information definition

-When applying package conversion，Defined by application package，You can get the value of a variable parameter，Such as：
+When applying package conversion, Defined by application package, You can get the value of a variable parameter, Such as:

 ```
 {